When Will My Child Be Able to Get the COVID-19 Vaccine?

 Parents should be vaccinated against COVID-19, both to protect themselves and their children.
-Everyone should continue to wear masks and practice social distancing and handwashing to model best behavior for their children that are too young to get the currently available vaccines.
+Everyone should continue to wear masks and practice physical distancing as recommended by the CDC and NJ Department of Health.
+As always handwashing is a key part of preventing infections.

 Next Steps & Resources:

 - Get your COVID-19 vaccine today